What Does The Movie “What The Bleep Do We Know” Mean?

 “Our brain receives 400 billion bits/second of information, but we’re only aware of 2000 bits/second.
 Reality is happening in our brain all the time — we’re receiving it but it’s not being integrated.”
 Andrew B Newberg, (MD, Radiologist), in What the Bleep Do We Know?

-The figures are a bit rubbery, but the idea that we’re only ‘aware’ of a fraction of our brain’s activity is both correct and a huge relief.
+Yes, the idea that you are only ‘aware’ of a fraction of your brain’s activity is both correct and a huge relief.

 What could be worse than being aware of every tiny detail that your brain handles — from phosphate levels to heart rate and hair growth.
 It’d be like being the CEO of a massive company and having to listen to what every single employee was doing every minute of every day.
 Staff meetings are tedious enough — give me a conscious mind with a decent filter device any day.